Microsoft/azure-docs.pt-pt/articles/machine-learning/tutorial-1st-r-experiment.md

     azuremlsdk::install_azureml(envname = 'r-reticulate')
     ```

-* Ou instale a versão de desenvolvimento do GitHub.
+* Ou instalar a versão de desenvolvimento do GitHub.

     ```R
     # or install the development version from GitHub